Prenatal exposure to maternal smoking

 Youth finds a forever family

-A success story.
-The youth’s name has been changed.
 Liz is 18 years old.
 For more than a decade, she has moved between foster homes.
 She has also had to face the sadness of being separated from her sister, who found permanency with a family located far away.
-Traditional methods to find a family didn’t […]
+Traditional methods to find a family didn’t work for Liz.
+Social workers from the Ministry of […]

 Belonging matters: 5 tips to strengthen your child’s sense of belonging